tamirla/redux-saga-http-requests/README.md

 # redux-saga-http-requests

+simplify http requests execution in react-native applications.

+## Synopsis

-encapsulates all common logic related to executing http requests, using redux as state management, saga as middleware &amp; axios as http client.
+simplify http requests execution in react-native applications, by encapuslating all common logic, using redux as state management, saga as middleware &amp; axios as http client.

+see https://github.com/tamirla/redux-saga-http-requests-tester for a sample application that demonstrate usage.

 ## Code Example